-My interest in photography started out as a hobby and was further developed while completing a two year mandatory military service in the South African Army, immediately after finishing school.
+My interest in photography started out as a hobby and was further developed while completing a two year mandatory military service in the South African Army immediately after finishing high school.

-Upon leaving the military and returning home to Port Elizabeth, my career followed a different path, first working within the transport industry until I was able to purchase a small family owned transport logistics business, which was originally started in 1976.
+Upon leaving the military and returning home to Port Elizabeth, my career followed a different path, first working within the transport industry until I was able to purchase a small family owned Transport & Logistics business, which was originally started in 1976.

-After about 10 years of rapid growth, and many sleepless nights, I felt it was time to move on.
+After about 10 years of rapid growth and many sleepless nights, I felt it was time to move on.
 I think they call it “Burn out” so I decided to sell my business and took a few years off.
-Today this business continues to operate successfully and has become one of the leading road transport companies in South Africa, now owned by my brother, ironically.
+Today this business continues to operate successfully and has become one of the leading road transport and logistics companies in South Africa, now owned by my brother, ironically.

 During this time I continued to enjoy my love of photography and from time to time photographed weddings for family and friends and at times, friends of friends.
-Always that guy with the camera!
-Other interests included travelling and on the many travels throughout South Africa, Europe, The Far East and America, enjoyed photographing the Landscapes, Cityscapes, Old & Modern buildings, Wildlife and people etc.
+“Always that guy with the camera”!
+Other interests included traveling and on the many travels throughout South Africa, Europe, The Far East, America, including Alaska and Canada I enjoyed photographing the Landscapes, Cityscapes, Old & Modern buildings, Wildlife and People etc.

-Having the yearn to travel and see more of the world, decided to leave South Africa and immigrate to the USA during 1999.
+Having the yearn to travel and see more of the world, (currently 28 countries) decided to leave South Africa and immigrate to the USA during 1999.
 Approximately 7 months after applying for a Visa, I received the approval notice to enter the United States.
 Finally in March of 2008 received a Green Card / Permanent Residency in the USA.

 In May 2013, officially became a US Citizen.

 After settling in the Cary, North Carolina area, decided to purchase a well established One Hour Photo Mini Lab and Studio Photography business.
 In early 2005 changes in the photo business moving from film to digital, it became very clear (very fast) that the furture in film developing and processing was going to become history and decided then to shift focus on the Studio and Wedding & Event Photography business.

 My inspiration comes from being able, and fortunate, to travel around our wonderful world, creating images, documenting those special and often emotional moments, one moment at a time.
 Capturing moments in peoples lives that touch the soul, moments that are often never repeated.